arnauddri/hn/README.md

 # Crunching Hacker News

 An analysis of Hacker News made from the entire HN history (up until Q1 2015) and using command line tools only.
+[See the result here](https://arnauddri.github.io/hn)

+## Description

 This project was started with the intention of getting better with both command line tools and d3.js.
 Hacker News Data proved to be a great material to reach these goals as it was easily collectible and of relatively good quality.

-The data visualization from this project can be found [here](https://arnauddri.github.io/hn)

 This project is made of 3 differents parts: